onera/Cassiopee/Generator/doc2/source/Generator.rst

 .. py:function:: Generator.TFIHalfO(a1, a2)

+    ..
+A1.O0.D0

-    Generate four meshes by transfinite interpolation around two given curves a1 and a2 forming a half-O. N1 and N2 must be odd.
+    Generate four meshes by transfinite interpolation around two given curves a1 and a2 forming a half-O.
+    N1, the number of points of a1 and N2, the number of points of a2 must be odd.

     :param a1:  first curve
-    :type  a1:  array
+    :type  a1:  array or Zone
     :param a2:  second curve
-    :type  a2:  array
+    :type  a2:  array or Zone
     :return: 2D structured mesh (half butterfly C-H topology)
-    :rtype: array or pyTree
+    :rtype: array or Zone

     *Example of use:*